andy-lawler-sbg/InstagramClone/README.md

 # Instagram Clone

 Instagram Clone app built using React Native.
 This app was built to learn and explore more about React Native.
-The app uses React/React Native/Typescript and also Redux to manage state.
+The app uses React + React Native/Typescript and also Redux to manage state.

 # Getting started